The Somme Battlefields of WW1, France

-Two years later the German Army launched a major offensive against the Allied Front Line in the Somme sector on 21st March 1918.
-After initially making a successful advance of several miles into Allied-held territory the German attackers became exhausted after several days without relief, they were experiencing difficulties of supply to the forward lines and German Supreme Command terminated the offensive on 5th April.
+Two years later the German Army launched a major offensive against the Allied Front Line on 21 March 1918.
+After a successful advance of several miles into Allied-held territory the German attackers became exhausted after several days without relief, they were experiencing difficulties of supply to the forward lines and German Supreme Command terminated the offensive on 5 April.

-The Allied forces gradually pushed the German Army out of its defensive positions in the heavily fortified Hindenburg Line (called the Siegfriedstellung by the German Army) during the Second Battle of the Somme beginning with the first phase as the Battle of Amiens from 8 th August 1918.
+The Allied forces gradually pushed the German Army out of its defensive positions in the heavily fortified Hindenburg Line (named the Siegfriedstellung by the German Army) during the Second Battle of the Somme, beginning with the first phase as the Battle of Amiens from 8 August 1918.

 The 1914-1918 battlefields of the Somme are the final resting place of many thousands of soldiers who served with the British, French and German Armies during the Great War.Cemeteries on the Somme Battlefields

 Visitors to the battlefields in the Département de la Somme will find a number of public and private museums.Museums on the Somme battlefields